 Same graduated rates apply as per section above, except non-resident aliens not engaged in trade or business in the Philippines which are subject to a flat rate of 25 percent based on gross income.

 For the purposes of taxation, how is an individual defined as a resident of the Philippines?

 For tax purposes, an individual may be classified as one of the following:

-A non-resident alien is deemed engaged in trade or business if, during the calendar year, he/she stays in the Philippines for more than 180 days.
-If the non-resident alien individual’s stay does not exceed 180 days during the taxable year, then he/she is deemed not engaged in trade or business.
+A non-resident alien is deemed engaged in trade or business if, in any calendar year, he/she stays in the Philippines for an aggregate period of more than 180 days.
+If the non-resident alien individual’s stay for an aggregate period of 180 days or less during any calendar year, then he/she is deemed not engaged in trade or business.